tillg/tillgartner/_posts/2019-04-13-my-NEW-static-website.md

 * Add comments
 * Posts that have a cover image should show it on the blog post overview page (aka home page)
 * Make a collection _softwareWeNeed_
+* Have the last build date & time displayed in the footer of the pages.